Child Support in Australia: 2021 Expert Guide

 - The child has turned 18 years old and now can earn an income

-- You’ve paid child support in different ways, for example, transferring money or property to the other parent or a grandparent for the child
+- You have paid child support in different ways, for example, transferring money or property to the other parent or a grandparent for the child

 There are also reasons to increase child support payments, for example: